jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But their true power is in their scale, when the benefits from these apps are multiplied because they are provided simultaneously to millions of people in need.

-This is how we can increase the treatment capacity of our mental healthcare system.

-This is how we will see substantial improvement in public mental health overall.
+This is how we can increase the treatment capacity of our mental healthcare system and see substantial improvement in public mental health overall.

----

 ## Smarter Digital Therapeutics with Personal Sensing

 /beta.png

-OK, so lets call the smartphone apps I have described to you so far, the beta version of digital therapeutics.
-These apps are available and in use today by small numbers of people with substance use disorders across the country.

-Their power arises from easy, 24/7 access to their rich and diverse set of supports -their interventions, tools, and services.
+OK, so lets call the apps I have described to you so far, the beta version of digital therapeutics.
+Their power arises from easy, 24/7 access to their rich and diverse set of supports - their interventions, tools, and services.

 ---